lisohh/Colorist-frontend/README.md

 ## Built With

-- React.js - A JavaScript library for building user interfaces
+- React.js - A JavaScript library for building user interfaces<br>
-- React Router - Declarative routing for React
+- React Router - Declarative routing for React<br>
-- Axios - Promise based HTTP client for the browser and node.js
+- Axios - Promise based HTTP client for the browser and node.js<br>
-- Styled Components - Use the best bits of ES6 and CSS to style your apps without stress
+- Styled Components - Use the best bits of ES6 and CSS to style your apps without stress<br>
-- React Icons - Include popular icons in your React projects easily with react-icons
+- React Icons - Include popular icons in your React projects easily with react-icons<br>
-- React Toastify - React notification made easy
+- React Toastify - React notification made easy<br>

 ## Authors